kovaacs/PWABuilder/docs/home/pwa-workshop.md

 ### What is `CacheFirst` strategy?

 There are a handful of `handler` options you can pass into `runtimeCaching` as part of `VitePWA` configuration.
 The `CacheFirst` strategy is one of them.
-PWABuilder Studio uses this strategy by default and it enables offline support.
+PWABuilder Studio uses this strategy by default, and it enables offline support.
 The `CacheFirst` strategy is an implementation of a [cache-first](https://developer.chrome.com/docs/workbox/caching-strategies-overview/#cache-first-falling-back-to-network) request strategy.
 It is useful for assets that have been revisioned, such as URLs like `/styles/example.a8f5f1.css`, since they can be cached for long periods of time.

 For matching requests, the process goes like this: